equinor/api-strategy/docs/strategy-draft.md

 #### Be prepared to externalize
 Assuming your API will forever remain within the current scope can limit the potential of the API.
 In many cases APIs are initially developed for a particular client.
 Because there is (currently) only one client, API developers might be tempted to lower the standards for the API, and go easy on design, specification, documentation, etc. Then, when other parties are interested, there might be a backlog of things to improve before new clients can start consuming.
 Similarly, with a particular client in mind, the API could easily be designed with unnecessary optimizations making it less suited for other clients.

 With the rate of change in our industry, assumptions about scope and visibility of the API might change quickly.
 An important principle for our API development is to _develop the APIs in such a way that it is ready to be made available outside its current scope_.
-This could mean opening a limited API to everyone in Equinor (private), opening it to external business partners or as a public API on the Internet.
+This could mean opening a app-private API to everyone in Equinor (private), opening it to external business partners or as a public API on the Internet.

 APIs should only be _limited_ if it contains necessary optimizations that makes in unsuitable for other clients, or the API metadata have a security classification that prevents the API from being private (and visible to everyone in the company).